Start and stop recording

 Start recording with API

 Use the server-side API to start recording for a given room (passed as room_id in the request body).
+Any configuration specified here will override the configuration on the template.

 Also see API reference.